-- A Child Study Team member observes student during area of concern
+- A Child Study Team member observes the student during area of concern.

 - The Child Study Team, including teacher, reviews current data and then plans for adjustments to classroom instruction (interventions) for a reasonable period of time, usually for at least two cycles of review

 - If the student makes progress through these additional classroom interventions, then the teacher should continue the interventions.